 “How come you’re fierce with me but you can’t take care of yourself in front of Ah Ru?”
 Jiro asked, still able to keep his voice at a whisper.

-Joanne turned the corner, walking back to the front counter.
+Joanne turned at a corner, walking back to the front counter.
 “I don’t know what you’re talking about.”

 Jiro followed her, not dropping the subject at all.
 “Who are we kidding here, Missy?”
 Then he spotted someone entering the shop.
 “We’re closed, Miss!”